-Corporate and association audiences are diverse, and they demand keynote speakers who are both men and women.
+Corporate and association audiences are diverse, and they demand keynote speakers who are both male and female.
 I'm not sure if there are more male or female motivational speakers out there, but I know the demand for women motivational speakers has climbed.

 In the workplace, men and women have diverse needs and challenges.
 It is true; we are very different.
 Studies show that women are more relationship and team-oriented, we also speak 13,000 more words in one day than the average man!
 Women consistently are faced with balancing work and life priorities.